-One of Grace’s favorite St. Patrick’s Day traditions is to drink green beverages.
+One of my girls’ favorite St. Patrick’s Day traditions has always been to drink green beverages.

 I am not much a fan of artificial food coloring, though, and I have to really concentrate to choke down a bunch of green milk or green water.

 This is so weird because I used to enjoy all foods artificially colored.
 Fruity Pebbles?
 There was a time when I would eat them every day!
 Remember blue ketchup?
 Loved that!
 Green chocolate sauce?
 I used it for years.
 Pink butter?
 I ate a lot of it, and blue butter too.
 Purple and orange cauliflower?
 I look for them every summer.
 Golden raspberries?
 I grow them in my yard!
 Rainbow bread, sweet potato chips, beet chips.
 I really like strangely colored foods.
 I can’t say why, but it appeals to me.